Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Jennifer Harrison Link

-David Healey teaches college composition for the School of General Education at Purdue Global.
+David Healey teaches college composition for the School of Multidisciplinary and Professional Studies at Purdue Global.
 He began teaching classes in journalism and composition at Washington College and Cecil College before joining the Purdue Global faculty.
 Previously, Healey was a news reporter and editor for 21 years.

 Education: MFA, University of Southern Maine